mjvar/intro-to-interactive-media/September22/README.md

 <img src="random-water-islands.png" alt="8x8 grid" width="400"/>

-Next, I want to fix the textures to resemble an actual map.
-For this feature, I used Perlin noise, which is a noise function built into Processing that is very useful for generating textures.
+In the above examples, you can still see the Voronoi cells somewhat since I mapped pixel colors to their distance from the closest point in the Voronoi array.
+I wanted to change this so that the textures would more closely resemble actual terrain.
+To quickly implement this feature, I used Perlin noise, which is a noise function built into Processing that is very useful for generating textures.

 <img src="perlin-noise.png" alt="textures using Perlin noise" width="400"/>